TryGhost/Ghost/README.md

 `npm install ghost`

-Further setup instructions can be found in the [using Ghost as a NPM module](https://github.com/TryGhost/Ghost/wiki/Using-Ghost-as-an-NPM-module) wiki entry.
+Further setup instructions can be found in the [using Ghost as an NPM module](https://github.com/TryGhost/Ghost/wiki/Using-Ghost-as-an-NPM-module) wiki entry.

 ### Upgrading to The Latest Version